 The press box in Nationals Park is named the Shirley Povich Media Center in honor of the late Hall-of-Fame baseball writer.
-A longtime friend of Nationals Principal Owner Theodore N. Lerner, Povich entertained fans with his daily musings in "This Morning with Shirley Povich," in particular by his writings on baseball.
+A longtime friend of Nationals Principal Owner Theodore N. Lerner, Povich entertained fans with his daily musings in "This Morning with Shirley Povich" and his writings on baseball.
 Nationals Park's state-of-the-art video and audio system is an integral component of the Shirley Povich Media Center.

 Nationals Park is a completely non-smoking facility.
-Guests wishing to smoke must exit at either the Right Field Gate or the Third Base Gate.
+Guests wishing to smoke (including electronic cigarettes) must go to the designated smoking area at either the First Base Gate or the Third Base Gate.
 Guests wishing to exit Nationals Park to smoke must present a valid ticket and receive a wristband before exiting Nationals Park.
-Guests wishing to re-enter Nationals Park must return with a valid ticket and assigned wristband.
-Guests may not exit and re-enter Nationals Park using only an admission ticket for any reason.
+Guests wishing to reenter Nationals Park must return with a valid ticket and assigned wristband.
+Guests may not exit and reenter Nationals Park using only an admission ticket for any reason.

 The Nationals get things started each spring in sunny Viera, Florida.
 Fans are encouraged to enjoy some sun and join friends and neighbors for Grapefruit League action at Space Coast Stadium.
 Those interested in ticket information can call the Tickets.com office at 888.632.NATS(6287) or visit nationals.com/spring.